SplitScreen-Me/splitscreenme-www/docs/FAQ.md

 ### 8.- Does Nucleus Co-op have any malware?

 Absolutely not.
-Some Nucleus Co-op hook files and Goldberg emulator, used by Nucleus, can sometimes be detected as a false positive by Windows Defender and some other anti-viruses and web browsers, see [here](https://www.reddit.com/r/nucleuscoop/comments/g2k8j7/is_there_any_viruses/fnmfhbp/) and [here](https://gitlab.com/Mr_Goldberg/goldberg_emulator/-/issues/118).
+Some Nucleus Co-op hook files and Goldberg emulator, used by Nucleus, can sometimes be detected as a false positive by Windows Defender and some other anti-viruses and web browsers, see [here](https://www.reddit.com/r/nucleuscoop/comments/g2k8j7/is_there_any_viruses/fnmfhbp/) and [here](https://gitlab.com/Mr_Goldberg/goldberg_emulator/-/issues/118) for  more information.
 You may have to allow Nucleus as an exception before extracting.
-Nucleus is fully open source and 100% guaranteed safe if you downloaded it from the official [github link](https://github.com/SplitScreen-Me/splitscreenme-nucleus/releases).
+Nucleus Co-op is fully open source and 100% guaranteed safe if you downloaded it from the official [github link](https://github.com/SplitScreen-Me/splitscreenme-nucleus/releases).

 ### 9.- How do I play with an uneven amount of players (such as 3 players) without having an empty space?